renatokuurstra/SimpleML/README.md

 ## Testing
 - A developer module `GeneticAlgorithmTests` exists to host CQTests.
 It depends on `GeneticAlgorithm`.
+- The included example tests (e.g., byte/char target-string convergence) are intentionally simple and are typically better suited to a classic generational GA.
+Such problems often converge faster when the whole population is refreshed each generation.
+- We use a steady-state GA because the primary target is harder domains like neural networks (NNs), where fitness must be accumulated over multiple samplings/episodes to reduce variance and correctly estimate performance.
+Keeping individuals alive across updates makes that accumulation feasible and prevents degenerate reseeding each step.
-- To add tests, place them under `Plugins/SimpleML/Source/GeneticAlgorithmTests` and mirror common setup/teardown using BEFORE_EACH/AFTER_EACH where possible.
+- To add your own tests, place them under `Plugins/SimpleML/Source/GeneticAlgorithmTests` and mirror common setup/teardown using `BEFORE_EACH`/`AFTER_EACH` where possible.

 ## Design Guidelines
 - Plugins-first architecture; minimal inter-plugin dependencies.